Highland Regional ScARF

 The ScARF project (Scottish Archaeology Research Framework) assessed what the current state of archaeology in Scotland was in the early 2010s, looking at what we know, where we have gaps in the knowledge and suggesting research areas for future work.
 This has been set up as a wiki-based publication on the Society of Antiquaries of Scotland website.

 The Scottish Archaeology Strategy recommended that this be extended to focus on regions, recognising that many regional differences are not catered for in the national ScARF.
-ARCH will be leading a 3 year project looking at Highland archaeology from earliest settlers through to 20th century, with funding from Historic Environment Scotland and support from Highland Council.
+ARCH is leading a 3 year project looking at Highland archaeology from earliest settlers through to 20th century, with funding from Historic Environment Scotland and support from Highland Council.

 The focus is fairly simple but ambitious and exciting: assessing what the state of knowledge is at the moment, how we differ from national ScARF, what regional differences exist within the Highlands, and suggesting research areas for future work.
 At the end we will have a valuable snapshot of Highland archaeology, which can be compared to the national picture, and also added to.
 The structure will mirror that of national ScARF to allow comparisons.